-Great that you’re getting a music license!
+Great that you’re getting a music licence!
 We represent tens of thousands of domestic and foreign music makers and publishers – our music using customers receive access to nearly all the music in the world.

-We offer a variety of music licenses
+We offer a variety of music licences

 We grant licenses to use music on behalf of affiliated Finnish and foreign music authors and publishers.
 Our music using customers are, for example, the Finnish Broadcasting Company Yle, commercial radio and television companies, organizers of concerts and other events and various organizations that use music in their business for the entertainment of customers or personnel.